 Solo shows (selected)

 2016 La Collection Imaginaire.
 Institute for New Connotative Action.
-Seattle, U.S.A.
-Curators: Aeron Bergman and Alejandra Salinas.
+Seattle, USA.
+(Curated by Aeron Bergman and Alejandra Salinas).

 2016 A fair's day wage for a fair's day work.
 Edel Assanti.
 London, UK